osg-htc/docs/docs/other/osg-token-renewer.md

-This document contains instructions to install and configure the OSG Token Renewal Service package, `osg-token-renewer`, for obtaining and renewing tokens with the OIDC tools.
+This document contains instructions to install and configure the OSG Token Renewal Service package, `osg-token-renewer`, for obtaining and automatically renewing tokens with the OIDC tools.
 This service automates the procedure in the [Requesting Tokens](https://opensciencegrid.org/technology/software/requesting-tokens/) document.